Time Travel: All We Don’t Know Is More Alluring

 He had this gift (because he had been a teacher most of his life) to ask questions that would allow in-depth analysis, corroboration of facts and sources, and endless hours of dialogue.
 He told me I was an old mind in a younger body, and at his age, I’d be twice as wise as he is.
 I was sceptical.
 But I sure wish I’d be at least half as smart as him at any point.

-He always said that we had undoubtedly met in another life and I was always sure that we had.
+He always said that we had undoubtedly met in another life, and I was always sure we had.
 We could not explain it, but we needed not to explain the obvious to us; it was just there.

-He asked me where would I want to go if I could time-travel, and I replied that I would press the button for Prehistoric Dacia without a second thought.
+He asked me where I would want to go if I could time-travel, and I replied that I would press the Prehistoric Dacia button without a second thought.
 Then I would like to see more of the 200,000 years of human traces on earth of which we have no clue.
 And that I would not care at all about travelling to the future.

 Maybe I had been there already since the time is not linear anyway.
 And if I had, I have a nagging feeling that I was not impressed.
 Unfortunately, today is not a good indicator that the future will be too bright.